CoolGuySergey/ProjectSRH/README.md

     III.
 Homogeneity: Constant rates of change assumed to cover all edges in a tree.

 Or, more intuitively: when models assume SRH conditions, it is assuming that when two sequences diverge, changes accumulate symmetrically in both sequences.
-In practice, SRH assumptions are often violated.
-For a given alignment, SRHClusterMapper launches (codon partitioning optional) three separate analyses.
-For each analysis, divergence matrices (as shown in example above) are computed for every sequence pair in the alignment.
-This is a 4x4 matrix where off-diagonal elements document base changes.
+For a given alignment, SRHClusterMapper computes divergence matrices (shown in example below) for every sequence pair in the alignment.
+This is a 4x4 matrix where off-diagonal elements document base changes and forms the basis of all three symmetry tests.

 ![SRHClusterMapper screenshot](/images/gallery0.png)